-A huge part of the course are the office hours.
-We offer a variety of formats based on 25 years of experience with helping students.
-Each format is specifically targeted to different student needs, preparation levels and ways of learning.
+Having your questions answered is a huge part of learning Organic Chemistry.
+I am sort of stating the obvious there I know.
+Unfortunately, in the past, attendance at my office hours usually only reached about 20% of the class (or less) most of the time.
+We now offer a variety of formats based on 30 years of experience with helping students.
+Each format is specifically targetted to different student needs, preparation levels and ways of learning.
 We assume all of you will watch the on-line simulcast office hours on Thursdays from 5:30 - 7 PM, but we also assume you will attend at least one of the other formats at least once per week.
+Click here for a link to recorded office hour sessions.

-Monday 3-4:30 PM Room WEL 1.308 "Missed the Wave" Office Hours - This is back because of popular demand - This recitation was specifically added for people who feel they need help catching up or want to discuss older material.
-TA Chris will lead this.
+Monday 6-8 PM MEZ 1.306 "Missed the Wave" Office Hours (recorded) - This recitation is specifically for people who feel they need help catching up or want to discuss older material.
+TA Qifan will lead this.

-Tuesday 3:30-4:30 PM Room UTC 2.112A Active Problem Solving - In response to feedback from former students - Historically, students say these are THE BEST WAY TO SUCCEED IN THE COURSE.
+Tuesday 3:30-4:30 PM BUR 108 Active Problem Solving (recorded) - In response to feedback from former students - Historically, students say these are THE BEST WAY TO SUCCEED IN THE COURSE.
 New and challenging problems will be presented, and you will work in groups to solve them.
-All of us will be there to walk around the room and help answer any questions and provide guidance.
 These optional sessions will provide the perfect opportunity to ask any questions you have about any of the course material as well.
-These will be recorded for later viewing.
-If we don't think enough students are going to these we will consider giving homework points for attendance.

-Wednesday 5-6 PM Room WEL 2.224 Iverson Live Office Hours - In response to feedback from current students - I will be answering questions in a standard format office hour each week.
+Wednesday 5-6 PM MEZ 1.306 Iverson In-person Office Hours (recorded) - In response to feedback from former students - I will be answering questions in a standard format office hour each week.
+Attend this if you have specific questions about the material being currently discussed in lecture.